StanfordLegion/legion/tutorial/realm/region_instances/RegionInstances.md

 # Region Instances
 ## Introduction
-In this example, we will show you how to manage application data inside Realm programs.
-We will create a single `top_level_task` that will write, read and verify some simple application data stored in an entity called `RegionInstance`.
+Realm stores application data in `RegionInstances`.
+Each `RegionInstance` is associated with a particular `Memory` and data stored in this memory cannot be moved.
+Any data migration in Realm results in a copy operation.

-## Creating Instance
+## Public Interface
-`RegionInstances` are used to store application are allocated in a specific memory location.
-Once a `RegionInstance` is created, it cannot be moved.
-If an application requires the data to be migrated or replicated, then a new RegionInstance must be created and a `copy` operation must be initiated to move the data between them.

-Realm provides a public API, `create_instance`, for creating instance objects.
-This call returns an event handle, which can be used as a precondition for any subsequent Realm operations.
-Additionally, the `block_size` arguments allows users to specify the instance layout;
+`RegionInstance` offers a public interface to create instance objects such as `create_instance`.
+The `create_instance` call returns a `Event` handle which can be used a precondition for any subsequent Realm operation.
+The `block_size` argument allows to specify an instance layout which could `0` for structure of arrays `SOA`, `1` for arrays of structures `AOS` and `2` for hybrid layouts.
+We discuss layouts more in detail later in this section.
-this can be set to 0 for a Structure of Arrays (SOA) layout, 1 for Array of Structures (AOS) layout, or 2 for a hybrid layout.

-At line:79 we create a region instance with `AOS` as the physical layout.
-This region encompasses two logical layouts `InstanceLogicalLayout1` and `InstanceLogicalLayout2`.
-The `FieldID` of these layouts are supplied to an instance interface through the `field_sizes` map (line:74).
+We create a `RegionInstance` with a standard `AOS` layout (line 79) that encompasses two logical layouts `InstanceLogicalLayout1` and `InstanceLogicalLayout2`.
+The layouts are attributed by the `FieldID` and supplied to the instance interface as part of the `field_sizes` map (line 74).

-The `AOS` layout defines that the fields of an element `i` for `InstanceLogicalLayout1` should be stored before those of elememt `i+1`.
-On the other hand, `SOA` (Structure of Arrays) defines that the fields `x` for all elements of `InstanceLayout1` are stored consecutively before the fields `y`.
+The `AOS` layout means that a structure (InstanceLogicalLayout0/1) is stored sequentially in memory where all fields for an element 0 would preceed all fields for an element 1.

+TODO: field_sizes, memory

 ```c++
   class REALM_PUBLIC_API RegionInstance {